kost/homebrew-ulx3s/README.md

 # Credits

-project-trellis and nextpnr-trellis is taken from: https://github.com/ktemkin/homebrew-oss-fpga
+trellis related and ice stuff is taken and adapted from: https://github.com/ktemkin/homebrew-oss-fpga